 Although Donald Duck has had his own series and episodes for many years, his character would jump between cartoons.

-And that is why he found himself featuring in all sorts of special shorts and episodes alongside other Disney characters.
+And that is why he found himself featured in all sorts of special shorts and episodes alongside other Disney characters.

-This was also Disney’s first attempt at live-action and as a result, was nominated for two academy awards.
+This was also Disney’s first attempt at live-action, and, as a result, it was nominated for two academy awards.

 Finally, here is a bonus fact for you, most people know Donald as being a Disney character, but he has a claim to fame outside the Disney Universe.